s4ke/Master-Thesis/src/md/041-futures.md

     get :: (Arrow arr) => conf -> arr (fut a) a
 ~~~~

+A `conf` parameter is required here as well, but only
+so that Haskells type system allows us to have multiple Future implementations
+imported at once without breaking any dependencies similar to what we did with
-Note that we can also define default utility instances `Future fut a ()`
+the `ArrowParallel` type class earlier.
+Note that we can also define default
+utility instances `Future fut a ()`
 for each backend similar to how `ArrowParallel arr a b ()` was defined
 in Section \ref{sec:parallel-arrows} as we will shortly see in the implementations
 for the backends.